The Lord of the Rings: The Fellowship of the Ring: Extended version

+Extended Blu-ray editions were released in the US on 28 June 2011.
+This version has a runtime of 228 minutes.

 The Fellowship of the Ring was released in Ultra HD Blu-ray on 30 November 2020 in the United Kingdom and on 1 December 2020 in the United States, along with the other films of the trilogy, including both the theatrical and the extended editions of the films.

 Reception

 Box office

-On its opening day, it grossed $18.2 million in the United States and Canada from 3,359 cinemas and $11.5 million in 13 countries, including $3 million from 466 screens in the United Kingdom.
+On its opening day, The Fellowship of the Ring grossed $18.2 million in the United States and Canada from 3,359 cinemas and $11.5 million in 13 countries, including $3 million from 466 screens in the United Kingdom.
 It grossed $75.1 million in its first five days in the United States and Canada, including $47.2 million on its opening weekend, placing it at number one at the US box office, setting a December opening record, beating Ocean's Eleven.

 The film also opened at number one in 29 international markets and remained there for a second week in all but the Netherlands.
 It set a record opening day gross in Australia with $2.09 million from 405 screens, beating the record $1.3 million set by Star Wars: Episode I – The Phantom Menace.
 It had a record opening weekend in Germany with 1.5 million admissions and in Spain with a gross of $5.3 million from 395 screens.
 It also grossed a record $2.5 million in 15 days in New Zealand.
 This record would last for less than a decade before being surpassed by Avatar.
-In its first 15 days, it had grossed $183.5 million internationally and $178.7 million in the United States and Canada for a worldwide total of $362.2 million.
+In Denmark, it became the country's highest-grossing film, surpassing Titanic.
+In its first 15 days, the film had grossed $183.5 million internationally and $178.7 million in the United States and Canada for a worldwide total of $362.2 million.

-In its initial release, it went on to gross $313.4 million in the United States and Canada and $547.2 million in the rest of the world for a worldwide total of $860.5 million.
+In its initial release, it went on to gross $313.4 million in the United States and Canada and $555 million in the rest of the world for a worldwide total of $868.4 million.
 Box Office Mojo estimates that the film sold over 54 million tickets in the US and Canada in its initial theatrical run.
-Following subsequent reissues, the film has grossed $316.1 million in the United States and Canada and $582.1 million in the rest of the world for a worldwide total of $898.2 million.
+Following subsequent reissues, the film has grossed $319.4 million in the United States and Canada and $568.4 million in the rest of the world for a worldwide total of $887.8 million.